JamesOsgood/mongodb-grafana/README.md

 * Copy the whole mongodb-grafana dir into the Grafana plugins dir ( /usr/local/var/lib/grafana/plugins )
 * Restart the Grafana server.
 If installed via Homebrew, this will be `brew services restart grafana`

-### Install Start the MongoDB proxy server
+### Install and Start the MongoDB proxy server

 * Open a command prompt in the mongodb-grafana directory
 * Run `npm install` to install the node.js dependencies
-* Run `npm server` to start the REST API proxy to MongoDB.
+* Run `npm run server` to start the REST API proxy to MongoDB.
 By default, the server listens on http://localhost:3333

 ## Examples